OpenNewsLabs/field-guide-open-source-newsroom/docs/Chapter04-Code-First-Release.md

 ## Automated testing and continuous integration

-More automated tests in/for your codebase are better, because they reduce regressions so you can move faster and merge others' code faster (and let others review and merge code faster), but don't sweat getting to 100%, because there's definitely a decreasing marginal utility to this stuff.
+Automated tests in and for your codebase reduce regressions, allowing you and your contributors to work and merge code faster.
+Don't sweat getting to 100% coverage, though, because there's definitely a decreasing marginal utility to this stuff.
 [Travis CI](https://travis-ci.org/) is pretty easy to set up for the common case.

 Some resources on debugging: